tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 18 - The Key 3 Psychology Principles for Web Design.md

 created: 2024-09-24
 ---

-# Episode 18 - 3 Psychology Principles for Web Design
+# Episode 18 - The Key 3 Psychology Principles for Web Design

-There is af course
+There is of course lot more than the 3 principles.

+Check out eg. cognitive bias codex

 ## 1. Mirroring